yaoyuannnn/gerritlab/README.md

 Does this somehow remind you of the good things about Gerrit?
 Yeah, in Gerrit, nothing stops you from creating dependent reviews, since every commit creates a new review.
-To bring this Gerrit-style code review to GitLab repos, this project implements the same git command (i.e. git review) that greatly simplifies the steps to create/update/merge MRs.
+To bring this Gerrit-style code review to GitLab repos, this project implements a "git lab" command that greatly simplifies the steps to create/update/merge MRs.

-## Install git-review
+## Install the git "lab" subcommand
 Clone the repo and put the local directory to your PATH.
-Make sure it comes before any existing `git-review` in PATH so when you do `git review`, the right executable is picked up by Git.

 ## Set up a .gitreview.